rice-systems/embeddedpython/docs/Built-in_library.md

 ord(s)
 ------

 Given a string of length one, returns an integer representing the value of the byte when the argument is represented as an 8-bit string.
 For example, ord('a') returns the integer 97.
-This is the inverse of [chr()](Built-in_library#chr() "wikilink").
+This is the inverse of [chr()](#chr).

 pow(x, y)
 ---------